 Coming to terms with the loss of a beloved family member is never easy.
 Facing a tragic loss only becomes more difficult upon learning that it could have been avoided entirely.
-The unfortunate reality following some deaths in Marietta is that they resulted from negligence.
+When a death results from the negligence of another party, the family of the decedent should not accrue financial burdens for something that was not their fault.

 You Can Recover Compensation for Your Loved One’s Passing